Fine-tune Large Language Models with CoreWeave Cloud

 In a working folder, download and extract the demonstration code to your local workstation.
 The following command works in macOS, Linux, and Windows CMD, but not Windows PowerShell.

-curl -L https://github.com/coreweave/kubernetes-cloud/archive/refs/heads/master.tar.gz | tar xzf -
+$curl -L https://github.com/coreweave/kubernetes-cloud/archive/refs/heads/master.tar.gz | tar xzf -

-Then, change to the repository's
+Then, change to the repository's finetuner-workflow

-directory.
 The demonstration uses a shared filesystem called a PVC (Persistent Volume Claim) for storing the base model, fine-tuning data, and sharing them between multiple fine-tune runs.

 Create the PVC using one of the two options below.

-To create the PVC, apply the
+To create the PVC, apply the finetune-pvc.yaml

 manifest with kubectl

-and confirm the PVC was created successfully.kubectl apply -f finetune-pvc.yaml
+and confirm the PVC was created successfully.

 Result: